 Pension Expense.
-The annual pension expense recognized by the Plan represents the changes in net pension liability, deferred outflows and deferred inflows plus the employer contributions.
-Metra's total pension expense for 2016 was \$9,551,507 and for 2015 was \$6,370,432.
+The annual pension expense recognized represents the changes in net pension liability, deferred outflows and deferred inflows plus the employer contributions.
+Metra's total pension expense for 2017 was \$10,895,495 and for 2016 was \$9,551,507.

 Deferred Outflows and Inflows.
-In 2016, deferred outflows and inflows of resources can arise from differences between expected and actual experiences, changes in assumptions, differences between projected and actual earnings, changes in the employer's proportion and the difference between the employer's contributions and the employer's proportionate share of contributions as well as contributions made subsequent to the measurement date.
+In 2017, deferred outflows and inflows of resources can arise from differences between expected and actual experiences, changes in assumptions, differences between projected and actual earnings, changes in the employer's proportion and the difference between the employer's contributions and the employer's proportionate share of contributions as well as contributions made subsequent to the measurement date.
 The difference between projected and actual earnings on investments is recognized over a period of five years.
 The net effect of changes in assumptions and the change in the employer proportionate share of contributions are amortized over the average of the expected remaining service lives of all employees.
-For 2015, this average is 5.0778 years.
-Contributions made during fiscal year 2016, subsequent to the measurement date of December 31, 2015, totaled \$5,062,642.
-The table below summarizes Metra's proportionate share of the deferred outflows and deferred inflows of resources that are to be recognized in future pension expenses as of December 31, 2016.
+For 2016, this average is 5.0301 years.
+Contributions made during fiscal year 2017, subsequent to the measurement date of December 31, 2016, totaled \$5,745,866.
+The table below summarizes Metra's proportionate share of the deferred outflows and deferred inflows of resources that are to be recognized in future pension expenses as of December 31, 2017.